-Learn how to make vegan chocolate chip muffins that are a delight to wake up.
+Vegan chocolate chip muffins that are a delight to wake up.
 If you love the simple, nostalgic taste of fluffy muffins loaded with chocolate chips, this will be your new favorite recipe!

-Is there anything more nostalgically delightful than a chocolate chip muffin?
+If you've tried my Vegan Raspberry Muffins or The Best Vegan Pumpkin Chocolate Muffins, you'll know that I love a fluffy vegan muffin recipe.
+But, is there anything more nostalgically delightful than a chocolate chip muffin?
 There's something so appealing about their simplicity.

 So, who's in?
 Let's learn how to make vegan chocolate chip muffins!

 ✓This recipe is dairy free, so there's no milk in these chocolate chip muffins.

 ✓They're moist, yet fluffy with a bakery style domed top, just like how a good muffin should be.

 ✓These are the most delicious chocolate chip muffins you'll find, and all without milk or eggs.

 - Flour: Good old plain flour is all you need for these easy muffins.
 If you want a gluten free version, just make a 1:1 substitution with your favorite gluten free flour.

 - Sugar: Choose caster sugar for these muffins.
 Caster sugar is just super fine sugar, and it's readily available.
 If you don't have it on hand you can convert granulated sugar to caster sugar by adding it to a blender and pulsing in bursts until it's super fine.
 One half cup granulated sugar will yield one half cup plus 1 tablespoon of caster sugar.